Need Help? Give us a call.

 Because there are so many types of businesses out there, business models are constantly changing; there is no one-size-fits-all model that can be applied to every business.
 For this reason, it’s imperative to understand how your business makes money — and enough of it to remain profitable after costs are factored into the equation.

-To learn more about the different types of business models and how you can apply them to your own business, jump down to our infographic, or keep reading to learn more about the components of a business model.
+To learn more about the different types of business models and how you can apply them to your own business, jump down to our infographic, or keep reading for a deep dive.

-While there are many innovative types of business models out there, the majority of them adopt characteristics from more traditional or established archetypes.
+While there are many innovative types of business models out there, the majority of them adopt characteristics from more established archetypes.

-Here are six of the most common business models:
+Here are 12 of the most common business models:

 One of the most traditional business models, a manufacturer model occurs when a manufacturer converts raw materials into a product.
 Companies like Dell Computers or Hewlett-Packard, both of which assemble computers with parts manufactured by other companies, would still be considered manufacturers.